man looks out window representing tips for dry january

 Get Treatment for Substance Use & Panic Disorders at Gratitude Lodge

 Since anxiety and addiction commonly co-occur, we treat all types of addiction and anxiety or panic disorders at Gratitude Lodge in Southern California.
-For those with dual diagnosis, we offer integrated treatments for panic disorder and drug addiction or alcoholism.
+For those with a dual diagnosis, we offer integrated treatments for panic disorder and drug addiction or alcoholism.

 Detox at one of our luxury facilities in Long Beach or Newport Beach, CA, gives you access to FDA-approved medications to reduce the intensity of the withdrawal process.
 Continuous clinical and emotional care reduces the likelihood of complications or relapsing disrupting the early recovery process.